Job for a Cowboy: Ruination and Gloom (2009–2011)

-On May 1, 2009, the band announced that they had completed recording their second studio album, Ruination, at AudioHammer studios in Sanford, Florida, with producer Jason Suecof.
-The album marks the debut of guitarist Al Glassman and drummer Jon "the Charn" Rice, who had actually been with the band since the tour for Genesis.
-Ruination was then released on July 7, 2009, worldwide through Metal Blade Records.
-The album sold around 10,600 copies in the United States in its first week of release to debut at position No. 42 on the Billboard 200 chart.
-Job for a Cowboy participated in the second Mayhem Festival, playing on the Hot Topic stage along with bands such as Cannibal Corpse and Whitechapel.
+On May 1, 2009, the band announced that they had completed their second studio album, Ruination, at AudioHammer studios in Sanford, Florida, with producer Jason Suecof.
+The album marked Glassman's drummer Jon "the Charn" Rice's debuts, the latter of whom had been with the band since the tour for Genesis.
+Ruination was released on July 7, 2009, worldwide through Metal Blade Records.
+The album sold around 10,600 copies in the United States in its first week of release to debut at No. 42 on the Billboard 200 chart.
+Job for a Cowboy participated in the second Mayhem Festival, playing on the Hot Topic stage with bands such as Cannibal Corpse and Whitechapel.

-At the beginning of 2011, the band started work on an EP which was recorded in February at the Audiohammer Studios in Sanford, Florida, with producer Jason Suecof.
-Just before the recording process began, bassist Brent Riggs and guitarist Bobby Thompson departed from the band and were replaced by Nick Schendzielos of Cephalic Carnage and Tony Sannicandro, respectively.
-On April 13, 2011, a video appeared on the internet of drummer Jon Rice performing a new song in the studio.
-Job for a Cowboy issued their new EP on June 7, 2011, entitled Gloom, which was only made available for purchase through mail order and digital download.
+At the beginning of 2011, the band recorded an EP in February at the Audiohammer Studios in Sanford, Florida, with producer Jason Suecof.
+Before recording began, bassist Brent Riggs and guitarist Bobby Thompson departed the band and were replaced with Nick Schendzielos of Cephalic Carnage and Tony Sannicandro, respectively.
+On April 13, 2011, a video appeared on the internet of drummer Rice performing a new song in the studio.
+Job for a Cowboy issued the EP Gloom on June 7, 2011.
+It was only available for purchase through mail order and digital download.

 Job for a Cowboy entered Audio Hammer Studios in September 2011 to record their next effort.
-The group worked with the production team of Jason Suecof, Eyal Levi of Dååth, and Ronn Miller on the project.
+The group worked with the production team of Jason Suecof, Eyal Levi of Dååth, and Ronn Miller.